GuilhermeGorges/GuilhermeGorges/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning JAVA, SQL and PYTHON.
+- 🌱 I’m currently learning JAVA, ANGULAR and SQL.
 - 🤔 I’m looking for help with JAVA.